Shopping for your daily groceries – Our GUIDE to the Danish Grocery Market

 Upon moving to Denmark, one of the first new adjustments that you have to make is dealing with your daily grocery and household supplies shopping.

-The Danish food price level (excluding alcoholic beverages) is at index 120 of a European average (all 27 countries) set at 100.
+The general Danish food price level (excluding alcoholic beverages) is at index 116 of a European average (all 27 countries) set at 100.

-In the same price index range are countries such as Ireland (119), Sweden and Malta (both at 117), Finland at 113, and France is climbing up there as well at index 110.
+In the same price index range are countries such as Malta at 116, Ireland at 113 and Finland at 110.
+France and Germany are at 107 and 106 respectively.

 The article continues below.

-They are (again) scanning for good offers and reading the tilbudsaviser/special offers flyers.
+Scanning for good offers and reading the tilbudsaviser/special offer flyers,

 In this short guide, you will find an overview of what the market looks like, who the main players are and how you can shop smart to reduce costs.